 Provost’s Innovation Fellows

-Submit your application materials in a single pdf file to Provost@Baruch.cuny.edu with the subject heading “Innovation Fellow Application” no later than Friday May 20, noon.
+Submit your application materials in a single pdf file to Provost@Baruch.cuny.edu with the subject heading “Innovation Fellow Application” no later than Monday, May 1, noon.

-Application deadline: May 20, 2022, noon.
+Application deadline: Monday, May 1, 2023.

 Provost’s Innovation Fellow for Inclusive Teaching: Anna D’Souza, associate professor in the Marxe School of Public and International Affairs, is Provost’s Innovation Fellow for Inclusive Teaching 2021-23.
 In this role she: collaborates with the Bernard L. Schwarz Communication Institute to deliver the institute’s inclusive pedagogy seminar and expand that work to include short guides, videos, and other tools; organize and co-facilitate College-wide monthly discussion groups on inclusive pedagogy; organize two “teach-ins” during the Spring 2022 semester; and is a member of the planning team for a Title III SIP grant proposal under development, including convening a faculty focus group.

 Provost Innovation Fellow for Cross-College and Undergraduate Research: Katherine Pence, associate professor in the Weissman School of Arts and Sciences, is Provost’s Innovation Fellow for Cross-College and Undergraduate Research 2021-2023.
 In this role she: elevates Creative Inquiry Day as part of Scholarly and Creative Inquiry Week into a research hub for the College; facilitates faculty collaboration in integrating research projects into their classes to build an expectation among students that they can be active researchers; co-produces the annual Cross-College Faculty Research Symposium; expands participation in the International Conference of Undergraduate Research (ICUR); presents to the College community on findings, resources, and activities.